raspberrypilearning/astronaut-reaction-times/en/step_6.md

 Add blocks to your code so that the `kilometres`{:class="block3variables"} variable is set to the distance that the ISS would have travelled.

 --- hints --- --- hint ---
-You can use a `*`{:class="block3operators"} block to work out the distance travelled and set this as the variable's value.
+You can use a `*`{:class="block3operators"} multiplier block to work out the distance travelled and set this as the variable's value.
 --- /hint --- --- hint ---
 Here are the blocks that you will need: